DCotterill/ntp-hugo/content/blog/simple-christmas-tips.md

 It’s easy to not go anywhere between Christmas and New Year and it’s really important to make sure we get in some exercise every day.
 An easy way to do this, even if you’re not an exercise nut, is to make sure you go for a short walk after each meal, either solo or socially as a family.

-A 15 minute walk is enough to curb a post-meal blood sugar spike.
-Post-meal high blood sugar is a key risk factor in the progression from impaired glucose tolerance to Type 2 diabetes and cardiovascular disease.
-Putting the science to one side, you’ll feel much better when you get back home having burnt off some energy.
+Studies show that a 15 minute walk is enough to significantly curb a post-meal blood sugar spike which is a key risk factor in the progression from impaired glucose tolerance to Type 2 diabetes and cardiovascular disease.
+You’ll also feel much better when you get back home having burnt off some energy.

 __Give your digestion a break every night__